 •Adding high speed peripherals to the main board - PCIe connector is a great high speed periferal for experiments

-•ULX4M repo cleanup - current repo is cloned from ULX3S, and all work in done on top of it, so it needs a good cleaning process so it bacame usefull to others…
+•ULX4M repo cleanup - current repo is cloned from ULX3S, and all work in done on top of it, so it needs a good cleaning process so it becomes useful to others…

 Fix for 3.3V out

-From discord user Philpax has answer why having small board and carrier board is good idea
+discord user Philpax has answered why having a small board and a carrier board is a good idea

 The board is a standard, which means there are multiple carrier boards